yugo0822/yugo0822/README.md

-# Hi there, I'm Yugo Sudo! 👋
+# Hi there, I'm Sudo! 👋

 **Undergraduate Student at Kyoto University | Incoming Exchange Student at The University of Sydney**